korydraughn/irods_client_http_api/README.md

             // Defines options for the "Basic" authentication scheme.
             "basic": {
-                // The amount of time before a user's authentication
+                // The amount of time before a user's authentication token expires.
+                // The lifetime of a token will be extended by this amount on each
-                // token expires.
+                // use as long as the token has not expired.
                 "timeout_in_seconds": 3600
             },